 How are RMDs calculated by the IRS?

-Your RMD amount is usually based off the IRS Uniform Lifetime Table and the fair market value (FMV) or entire interest value (EIV) of your retirement plan on Dec.
+Your RMD amount is usually based on the IRS Uniform Lifetime Table and the fair market value or entire interest value of your retirement account on Dec.
 31 of the prior year.

 RMDs are determined separately for each of your retirement plans and are required per individual, not per couple.
-If you have a spouse who is more than 10 years younger than you that is the sole beneficiary of your account a different life expectancy table is used, which can allow for a smaller RMD.
+If you have a spouse who is more than 10 years younger than you and who is the sole beneficiary of your account, a different life expectancy table is used, which can allow for a smaller RMD.
 In each case, the RMD is calculated by dividing the year-end account value by the applicable life expectancy factor.
-Calculations for inherited IRAs are different and depend on several different factors – please see IRS Publication 590-B.
+Calculations for inherited IRAs are different and depend on several factors — please see IRS Publication 590-B.

 How do I determine my RMD amount?

-Collect RMD requirements for each account from the company that holds the account.
-Work with your advisor and your tax professional to help ensure you know what you need to take out and have a plan for when you will take the distributions.
+Contact each company that holds a qualified retirement account to confirm your RMD requirement for the year from each account.
+Work with your financial advisor and your tax professional to help ensure you know what you need to take out and have a plan for when you will take the distributions.

 What retirement accounts are subject to RMDs?